God's love and the death of Jesus Christ

 Why do we need to believe in Jesus Christ to become a Christian?
-Let me share some of the reasons that Jesus needed to die for us, which is why we need to believe in Him.
+Let me review some of the reasons that Jesus needed to die for us, which is why we need to believe in Him.
 God created Adam and Eve with a free will so they could choose to do what was right, which was to obey God.
-However they chose what was evil by disobeying God and their choice brought spiritual and physical death into the world, and made us all God’s enemies.
-Their disobedience put us all in the state of sin because we are related to them.
+However, they chose what was evil by disobeying God and their choice brought sin into the world, which led to spiritual and physical death for us all.
+Our spiritual state was one of rebellion against God.
+We were even enjoying the disobedience against God that put us on the path to death and eternal punishment.
+(Ephesians 2:1-3, 2 Thessalonians 1:8-9).
+Our rebellion made us God's enemies and destined for His wrath (Romans 5:8-10).

-Because of our sinful state we are separated from God since He is holy and can have nothing to do with sin.
-(Ephesians 2:1-3 makes it very clear we enjoyed this state of separation or death from God.
-How sad!)
-We were headed to eternal punishment in hell, without the hope of eternal life.
-Nevertheless, He kept pursuing us with His love, because He never wanted to punish us and be separated from us.
+Nevertheless, God kept pursuing us with His love, because He never wanted to punish us and be separated from us.
 His love for us drove Him to come down from heaven to take the punishment for our sins upon Himself when He died on the cross.
-The only thing God asks us to do to be saved from our sins and have eternal life is to believe in Jesus Christ.
+The only thing God asks us to do to be saved from our sins and have eternal life is to believe in Jesus Christ (John 3:16).

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
-NASB®
+Romans 6:23 NASB®

 We receive the gift of being saved from our sins like we would receive any gift, we take it.
 However, instead of using our hand to take the gift of salvation from God, we take it by belief, or faith in the knowledge that Jesus Christ paid for our sins on the cross.
 Wouldn't you agree that God's gift of salvation is far beyond our comprehension and reasoning?
 It is hard to grasp that type of sacrificial love!
 I think that is why we struggle (at least some of us) with doubting God instead of believing in Him.